DIVYA-eng21/mnist-ann-baseline/README.md

 ## ✅ Conclusion

 This project demonstrates a clean and correct implementation of a neural network for digit classification.
+The trained model is included for quick inference without retraining.

 ---

 **Author:** Divya
 **Domain:** Deep Learning / Neural Networks **Dataset:** MNIST